Forecasting steam mass flow in power plants using the parallel hybrid network: Training and results

-In Fig.~\ref{fig: Results}(b), the loss performance is presented for the hybrid architecture compared to the purely classical and purely quantum networks.
-The pure classical network exclusively employs the classical neural network, whereas the pure quantum network utilizes only the two quantum models in the absence of classical components.
-It is evident from the results that the hybrid architecture outperforms the pure classical and pure quantum counterparts by a significant margin.
-Specifically, after 100 epochs of training, the mean squared error (MSE) loss for the hybrid architecture is more than 5.7 and 4.9 times lower than that of the purely classical and purely quantum networks.
 Fig.~\ref{fig: Results}(c) shows the fit of the classical and hybrid circuits to the time-series data in the test region.
 The top graph displays the classical and hybrid predictions on unseen data.
 In contrast, the bottom graph depicts their residuals, representing the relative errors between the ground truth and the model predictions at each point.
 Overall, the hybrid model predictions are much closer to the ground truth with a smaller relative error, up to 2 times lower than the classical approach.
 Therefore, a PHN-based approach is the most efficient strategy in this case.

-\section{discussion}
+\section{Discussion}

 This study has highlighted the potential of quantum machine learning for time series prediction in the energy sector through a novel parallel hybrid architecture.
-We have demonstrated superior performance to traditional classical and quantum architectures by combining independent classical and quantum neural networks.
+We have demonstrated lower test-set error than traditional classical and quantum architectures by combining independent classical and quantum neural networks.
 Our approach enables the classical and quantum networks to operate independently during the training, preventing interference between the two.

+All training and evaluation in this work were performed with the noise–free \texttt{lightning.qubit} backend; the purpose was to quantify the benefit that quantum resources can bring to steam-flow forecasting under ideal conditions.
+The variational circuits employed are shallow, a depth for which error–mitigation techniques such as zero-noise extrapolation and probabilistic error cancellation have been shown to restore near-logical accuracy on current NISQ processors \cite{Temme2017Error,Kandala2019Error}.
+Beyond mitigation, several studies have shown that shallow, over-parameterised variational circuits can adapt their parameters to compensate for moderate hardware noise, thereby preserving accuracy well into the NISQ regime \cite{Rabinovich2024Robustness,Martin2024Effects}.
+Large-scale simulations of hybrid QCNN-style ansätze under realistic bit-flip and phase-flip channels further corroborate this effect, reporting virtually unchanged test accuracy up to noise probabilities of a few percent \cite{Ahmed2025Noisy}.
+A systematic noise sweep is therefore an important, but orthogonal, follow-up study.

 Our results reveal that the parallel hybrid model outperforms pure classical and pure quantum networks, exhibiting more than 5.7 and 4.9 times lower MSE loss on the test set after training.
 Furthermore, the hybrid model demonstrates more minor relative errors between the ground truth and the model predictions on the test set, up to 2 times better than the pure classical model.